rohitkishne/TicTacToe_Game_Application/README.md

 4. Reload Panel --> Reload the game Panel & Cancel Button --> Using for close whole window of Game.

 # Working
---> Whenever start the Application, user see a button Start, through that button user can start the game, once start the game, players can see whose turn is now through Heading panel.
+--> Whenever start the Application, user see a Start button, through that button user can start the game, once start the game, players can see whose turn is now through Heading panel.
 When start, user can play and whenever whose 3 values matches diagonally, horizontally, vertically first, score will be update and the winner see the winner list on heading panel.
 And after winning the game, user cannot change anything on game panel.
 To start the new game.
 User can reload the game through Reload button.
 To cancel the whole game, user can click on cancel, which close whole window.